doctorfree/MusicPlayerPlus/README.md

 `beet import` command.
 By default, MusicPlayerPlus imports the MPD music library into Beets, moving rather than copying files to conform with standard detected artist/album/song naming conventions, and writing detected tags.
-A log of the import is written to the file `$HOME/.config/beets/import.log`.
+A log of the album import is written to the file `$HOME/.config/beets/import.log`.
+A log of the singletons import is written to the file `$HOME/.config/beets/import-singletons.log`.

-Prior to performing the intial Beets import of your music library, examine the *import* section of the Beets configuration at `$HOME/.config/beets/import.log`.
+Prior to performing the intial Beets import of your music library, examine the *import* section of the Beets configuration at `$HOME/.config/beets/config.yaml`.
 Modify the *import* settings to suit your preferences.
 The default *import* settings configured by MusicPlayerPlus are: